 “Our goal is to give you exactly what you need,” said Kevin Dolan, Vice President of Finance and Chief Financial Officer of the 140-employee company.
 DSC makes every dredge to order, with prices ranging from $300,000 all the way up to $10 million for larger, more complex projects.
 The company has facilities in Reserve, La.; Poplarville, Miss.; Greenbush, Mich.; and Stoneboro, Pa.

 A key part of meeting their customers’ needs is providing financing for their dredge manufacturing operations; balancing DSC's cash flow; and protecting against buyer nonpayment.

 EXIM has a portfolio of products and has used many to boost DSC's international sales.
 For example, in June 2012, EXIM approved a $7 million loan guarantee supporting the export of dredging equipment and spare parts to Japaul Oil and Maritime Services PLC in Port Harcourt, Nigeria.
-The Bank also guaranteed a medium-term loan from RB International Finance (USA) LLC in Bethel, Conn., to Japaul Oil and Maritime Services for the purchase of DSC equipment.
+The agency also guaranteed a medium-term loan from RB International Finance (USA) LLC in Bethel, Conn., to Japaul Oil and Maritime Services for the purchase of DSC equipment.
 The foreign buyer's primary business is oil and maritime services in the upstream segment of Nigeria's oil and gas industry.